 I never met Michel Foucault, but I knew him.
 And you know him too.
-His ideas are now influencing Western culture as much as anyone’s and more than most.
-A French social theorist-historian, essayist, and philosophical father of the deconstructionist movement the force of his writings, perhaps more than any other, became Postmodernism.
+His ideas are now influencing Western culture as much as anyone and more than most.
+A French social theorist-historian, essayist, and philosophical father of the deconstructionist movement, the force of his writings, perhaps more than any other, became Postmodernism.

-Reading his The History of Madness this week, as I prepared for a lecture on Foucault and Postmoderism, I encountered the writings of some of Foucault’s other disciples, like the feminist, Dr. Judith Butler of the University of California at Berkley.
+Reading his The History of Madness this week, as I prepared for a lecture on Foucault and Postmodernism, I encountered the writings of some of Foucault’s other disciples, like the feminist Dr. Judith Butler of the University of California at Berkley.
 She is one of many who continue to stoke the legacy of Foucault.

 To read Foucault is to observe the mighty Mississippi at its head.
-Postmodernism is the mouth of the great river of ideas that reach back to trickles of the dirty water in the springs of Enlightenment, in Immanuel Kant and Frederich Wilhelm Nietzsche .
+Postmodernism is the mouth of the great river of ideas that reach back to trickles of the dirty water in the springs of Enlightenment, in Immanuel Kant and Frederich Wilhelm Nietzsche.
 But at its mouth, the philosophy opens up into a recognizable, single waterway of ideas in Foucault.
-There are currents, terrible and strong undertow, in the river of ideas: language as the primary truth (since truth is merely, as Nietzsche wrote “a mobile army of metaphors”), suspicion of the intellectual heritage of Western Civilization, rejection of even beneficent hegemonies in the community of nations, critique of all Western institutions, a veritable stripping of the altar of Western religious values, and unleashing the most radical anarchist spirit of the French Revolution (“off with the king’s head”) to every authority.
-In Foucault there is an immodest worship of pleasure, an unending pursuit of self-gratification, while questioning rational norms of reality that might possibly inhibit self-actualization (e.g., gender as social construct).
-In reading essays of this unquestionably brilliant fellow, whose intellect and life were employed in the service of the anarchy of ideas, I believe that I recognize the “spirit of this present evil age” (St. Paul).
+There are currents, terrible and strong undertow, in the river of ideas: language as the primary truth (since the truth is, as Nietzsche wrote, merely “a mobile army of metaphors”), suspicion of the intellectual heritage of Western Civilization, rejection of even beneficent hegemonies in the community of nations, critique of all Western institutions, a veritable stripping of the altar of Western religious values, and unleashing the most radical anarchist spirit of the French Revolution (“off with the king’s head”) to every authority.
+In Foucault, there is an immodest worship of pleasure, an unending pursuit of self-gratification, while questioning rational norms of reality that might inhibit self-actualization (e.g., gender as a social construct).
+In reading the essays of this unquestionably brilliant fellow, whose intellect and life were employed in the service of the anarchy of ideas, I recognize the “spirit of this present evil age” (St. Paul).
 The works of Michele Foucault are the writings of a man whose life personified the Romans chapter one teaching concerning the rejection of God and consequent downward spiral (to include working for the codification of his anarchy).
-His residue of his once prodigious pen still unleashes the spirit of “the man of lawlessness” (2 Thessalonians).
-As I read Foucault in preparation for my course on world religions and apologetics I tell you the truth: I felt the sudden, horrible presence of a icy bluster of wind on my soul.
-It is a chilling wind of Adam’s insurrection in the baser part of my own life reminding me of my own dark existential quest in the far-away days of adolescence, the prodigal pathway that led (and always leads) to sorrow.
+The residue of his once prodigious pen still unleashes the spirit of “the man of lawlessness” (2 Thessalonians).
+As I read Foucault in preparation for my course on world religions and apologetics, I tell you the truth: I felt the sudden, horrible presence of an icy bluster of wind on my soul.
+It is a chilling wind of Adam’s insurrection in the baser part of my life, reminding me of my dark existential quest in the far-away days of adolescence.
+This prodigal pathway led (and always leads) to sorrow.

-I sought to teach our students this week to recognize this unique, now ubiquitous, philosophical voice in the music we hear, the literature we read, and the political philosophies we endure from in elected leaders.
-It is there; there in the engrafted flesh of culture like an ominous virus.
-But we do not lament without hope for cure.
+This week, I sought to teach our students to recognize this unique, now ubiquitous, philosophical voice in the music we hear, the literature we read, and the political philosophies we endure from elected leaders.
+It is there; there in the engrafted flesh of culture like a menacing virus.
+But we do not lament without hope for a cure.
 We who love God and love those infected by the virus—and we are all sinners—want to identify the ideas, “run to the fight,” not away from it.
-For our calling is to take Foucault’s thoughts captive for Jesus Christ, exposing them not merely for the blazing hellishness of their ways, but also for the invariable hellishness of their certain end.
-For as Nietzsche went mad, as Foucault explored his pleasures with unbridled immorality, dying of disease from his illicit quest; so, too, all who deny God meet such nightmarish endings, whether in this life or the next.
-I would write with Jeremiah’s tears at this stage of Jerusalem’s fall; not his judgment.
+Our calling is to take Foucault’s thoughts captive for Jesus Christ, exposing them not merely for their ways’ blazing hellishness but also for their inevitable end’s invariable hellishness.
+For as Nietzsche went mad, as Foucault explored his pleasures with unbridled immorality, dying of disease from his illicit quest, so, too, all who deny God meet such nightmarish endings, whether in this life or the next.
+I would write with Jeremiah’s tears at this stage of Jerusalem’s fall, not his judgment.

 “I am the way, the truth, and the life.”

-Yet the most able deconstructionist can not utterly deconstruct the laws of God.
-Reality will always survive the assault on proper basic beliefs.
+Yet the ablest deconstructionist can not utterly deconstruct the laws of God.
+Reality will always survive the assault on properly fundamental beliefs.
 The sense of the transcendent in the human breast resists the alien and the pretender.
 God will not be mocked.
-And the purity of God’s love remains challenged, but unmoved.
+And the purity of God’s love remains challenged but unmoved.